G303K/Module-17-Challenge/README.md

 In the given example `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`, there is a single capture group containing two sets of characters separated by an [OR Operator](#or-operator).

 ### Greedy and Lazy Match
+By default a single `?` is considered greedy, making it match as many instances of the pattern as possible.

+A lazy match is denoted by double `??`, would seek as few occurrences of the pattern as possible.

+However, in our example syntax, it is important to note that it is considered greedy, not lazy.

 ### Boundaries

+The `^` caret denotes the beginning of the string, while the $ dollar sign indicates the end of the string.

 ## Author
-Micah, a Michigan State University coding bootcamp student.
+Micah D. Hanchett, a Michigan State University coding bootcamp student.
 Check out [my GitHub](https://github.com/G303K) for more of my work.